Chapter 1

 The Wrong Side of Gold

-It was a Tuesday morning in October, early enough that the light over The Narrows still had that thin, uncommitted quality of a day that hadn’t decided what it wanted to be.
-Her portfolio case sat on the passenger seat beside a cold coffee she’d forgotten somewhere around the third mile of open water.
-The radio was off.
-She’d turned it off when the causeway started, without thinking about why, the way a person might lower their voice before entering someone else’s house.
+A Tuesday morning in October, early enough that the light over The Narrows still had the thin, uncommitted quality of a day that hadn’t decided what it wanted to be.
+Her portfolio case sat on the passenger seat beside a cold coffee.
+The radio was off — she’d turned it off when the causeway started, the way a person might lower their voice before entering someone else’s house.

 The Aldridge Causeway was longer than she’d expected.
-She’d studied it on satellite images during her preparation—two weeks of research before she’d agreed to the first site visit, because Maya Reyes did not walk into buildings she hadn’t already understood from the outside—but the images hadn’t captured the particular quality of crossing it.
-The road was narrow, two lanes, no shoulder, with the Atlantic on one side and the sound on the other, and between them the dark body of water the locals called The Narrows.
-It wasn’t narrow.
-It was a mile and a half of open water that separated the island of Tidewell from the mainland city of Carrow, and crossing it felt less like driving and more like being held in suspension between two things that had nothing to do with each other.
+Two lanes, no shoulder, the Atlantic on one side and the sound on the other, and between them the dark body of water the locals called The Narrows.
+A mile and a half of open water that separated Tidewell from the mainland city of Carrow.
+Crossing it felt less like driving and more like being held in suspension between two things that had nothing to do with each other.

 She felt the shift before the island fully appeared.
 Not awe—she’d worked in beautiful spaces before, had walked the lobbies of buildings that cost more than her entire block in Carrow, and she knew something that wealthy clients never expected her to know: that beauty and welcome were two very different things.
 What she felt was closer to wariness.
 The professional kind.
 The kind she’d learned to carry like a second wallet—always there, never visible, essential to survival in rooms that hadn’t been designed with her in mind.

-Maya was thirty-four years old, first-generation American, raised in a two-bedroom apartment on the fifth floor of a building in Carrow’s Millhaven neighborhood that smelled like Fabuloso and someone’s abuelo’s cigar smoke in the stairwell.
-Her mother, Ana, had cleaned office buildings until her knees gave out, then cleaned them sitting down until her back did too.
-Her father, Roberto, had worked in marine construction and maintenance—a man who fixed things for other people, as Maya understood it, and who died when she was twelve with the abruptness of a door shutting in a draft.
-Heart attack.
-The kitchen floor.
-She and Dominic home from school to find their mother on the phone with her voice in a register that meant everything had changed.
+Maya was thirty-four, first-generation American, raised in a two-bedroom apartment in Carrow’s Millhaven that smelled like Fabuloso and cigar smoke in the stairwell.
+Her mother, Ana, had cleaned office buildings until her knees gave out.
+Her father, Roberto, had worked marine construction — a man who fixed things for other people, who died of a heart attack on the kitchen floor when Maya was twelve.

-She had put herself through design school on a patchwork of scholarships, part-time work at an architecture firm’s front desk, and the particular, bone-deep stubbornness that her mother called “your father’s gift to you.”
-She’d built Reyes & Associates from a shared desk in a co-working space in downtown Carrow, drafting plans on a laptop she’d bought refurbished while the tech startup next to her played foosball and talked about disruption.
-She had earned every client through sheer force of talent and the kind of follow-through that made people trust her with their most expensive rooms.
+She had put herself through design school on scholarships and part-time work at an architecture firm’s front desk, and she had built Reyes & Associates from a shared desk in a Carrow co-working space.
 She was, by any measure that mattered, excellent at what she did.

 The Aldridge contract was the largest of her career.
-The renovation of a fourteen-room oceanfront estate on an Atlantic barrier island, full architectural restoration, period-appropriate design.
-The kind of project that appeared once in a decade if you were lucky.
-She hadn’t pitched it.
-They’d come to her—a call from an estate manager she’d never heard of, referencing work she’d done on a historic property in Savannah two years prior.
+A fourteen-room oceanfront estate, full architectural restoration.
+The kind of project that appeared once in a decade.
+She hadn’t pitched it — they’d come to her, referencing her work on a historic property in Savannah.
 She’d said yes because she wasn’t in the business of saying no to work that would define a portfolio.
-But she’d also noted, privately, with the part of her brain that never fully rested, that being sought out was not the same as being chosen.
-Sometimes people came to you because you were the best.
-Sometimes they came to you because you were the best available option that served a purpose you hadn’t been told about yet.
+But being sought out was not the same as being chosen.

 Her name took longer to find in the system than it should have.
 She noticed this the way she noticed load-bearing walls and original millwork and the difference between plaster and drywall—automatically, without comment, filing the information in the part of herself that catalogued how spaces and systems treated her.
 While she waited, three cars passed through the checkpoint without stopping.
 A silver Mercedes.
 A white Range Rover.
 A black sedan with tinted windows.
 Each one received a wave, a nod, the gate arm rising with the easy deference of a door held open for someone expected.
 Maya sat in her six-year-old Volvo with her window down and the salt air coming in and smiled pleasantly and waited.